realA10001986/Time-Circuits-Display/README.md

 ##### &#9654; Speedo display type

 Type of [speedo](#speedometer) display.
-Several types are supported, mostly Adafruit or Seeed/Grove LED segment displays.
+Apart from [CircuitSetups's own](https://circuitsetup.us/product/delorean-time-machine-speedometer-pcb/?v=fa868488740a), several other types are also supported, mostly Adafruit or Seeed/Grove LED segment displays.
 For 4-digit-displays there are options to display speed left- or right-aligned.
 Two special options for Adafruit 828 and 1911 are at the end of the list; use these if you connect only one 2-digit-tube to the respective i2c backpack.

 ##### &#9654; Speedo brightness